modusami/CharacterCrew/README.md

-# Web Development Project 7 - **MiiCrew**
+# Web Development Project 7 - **CharacterCrew**

 Submitted by: **Michael-Andre Odusamie**

-This web app: **If you ever wanted to create different descriptions of who you may want to be, visit this website where you can create customer characters or crewmates which will be described as an alter ego of yours and represented as miis!**
+This web app: **Come to this website if you would like to create random characters adhering to certain criteria!**

 Time spent: **3** hours spent in total